fex01/algs-scraper/README.md

 ### Note: Quick & Dirty Solution

-This scraper is a quick and dirty solution, developed in with and by ChatGPT.
+This scraper is a quick and dirty solution, developed with and by ChatGPT.
 It's intended to serve a specific need and might not be the most elegant or efficient codebase.

 ## Self-Hosting (Optional)